qdread/forestlight/forestlight_pipeline.md

 ### Step 4: Plot and analyze results of function fitting

-- Script to create plotting data for density-production models
+#### Create plotting data for density-production models

+`GitHub/forestlight/code/data_export/createplotdata_final.r`

+*Inputs required*

+- The raw data R object created in step 2
+- The fitted model values created in step 3c (for density-production models)

+*Outputs generated*

+- Several CSVs with observed and predicted values in separate files

-- Script to create plotting data for light models
+#### Create plotting data for light models

+`GitHub/forestlight/code/data_export/createlightplotdata_final.r`

+*Inputs required*

+- The raw data R object created in step 2 (for light & growth per unit area)
+- The fitted model values created in step 3c (for light models)

+*Outputs generated*

+- Several CSVs with observed and predicted values in separate files

-- Script to draw density-production plots
+#### Draw density-production plots

+`GitHub/forestlight/code/plotting/plottingcodemodelfits.r`

+Uses the observed and predicted CSVs to draw many different plots based on the density and production models.

-- Script to draw light plots
+#### Draw light plots

+`GitHub/forestlight/code/plotting/plottingcodelightmodelfits.r`

+Uses the observed and predicted CSVs to draw many different plots based on the light models.